ClaspTV/ASSIST-Service/README.md

 # Overview

 Mobile-to-TV discovery, install and launch of streaming apps enables rich cross-device experiences to increase viewer acquisition, engagement and monetization on TVs.
-The streaming industry has created open protocols and implementations to enable such mobile-to-TV interactions.
+The streaming industry has created open & proprietary protocols to enable such mobile-to-TV interactions.

 **DIAL**